kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

-The Local Discovery, Remote Discovery and Peer Merged Discovery caches should take care of not causing delays while handling a request.
+The Local Discovery, Peer Discovery and Peer-aggregated Discovery caches should take care of not causing delays while handling a request.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?